RobertJaro/solar-viewer/README.md

 # Solar Viewer

-This is the first draft of a python viewer application for solar physics.
+This is a Python based viewer application for solar physics.
-It features data downloading and manipulation, primarily using functionalities from sunpy and matplotlib.
+It features downloading, manipulating and analyzing data.
+The application is primarily build upon functionalities from SunPy and Matplotlib.

 Installation
 ------------
 Start by installing PyQt5 and SunPy.

-Using anconda:
+Using anaconda:
 ```
 conda install -c conda-forge sunpy
 ```
-PyQt5 should be already installed in the anaconda distribution, if not use: `conda install pyqt`
+PyQt5 should be already installed in the anaconda distribution, if not use: `conda install pyqt`.

 Using pip:
 ```